CNA-Tech/PKS-Ninja/LabGuides/Lab1-IntroToKubernetes/readme.md

 ## Step 4: Pods, Replica Sets and Deployments

-As discussed in the Kubernetes 101 lecture, Kubernetes deployments include pod and replicaset objects and controllers

 In Step 4, you will deploy just the frontend portion of the planespotter app and review the deployment, replica set and pod object data

 4.1 Save a copy of the frontend-deployment_all_k8s.yaml as frontend-deployment_only.yaml